lan13005/Information-Theory/docs/information_and_entropy/surprisal.md

 $$D_{KL} = H(p,q) - H(p) = -\sum_{i}p_{i}\text{log}q_{i} + \sum_{i}p_i\text{log}p_i = -\sum_{i}p_{i}\text{log}\frac{p_{i}}{q_{i}}$$

 which measures the expected *additional* surprisal (over the base entropy from $$p$$).
 The KL divergence is a useful metric in constructing models, like neural networks, that minimize our surprise in how bad they are.
-It is always non-negative and equals zero if and only if $$p=q$$ everywhere and acts a distance measure between two probability distributions.
+It is always non-negative and equals zero if and only if $$p=q$$ everywhere and acts as a distance measure between two probability distributions.
+Note: the word "distance" is used loosely here since the KL divergence is not symmetric.

 Neural networks are *universal function approximators* which, when constructed to model probability distributions, can learn to model some target data distribution by minimizing the KL divergence.
 Note: the cross entropy is also used as there is only a difference of a constant, $$H(p)$$ which does not change the shape of the optimization landscape.
 KL-divergence is also used in [variational inference](https://en.wikipedia.org/wiki/Variational_Bayesian_methods).